Chinese FAQ

 Q: Is the evaluation process timed?

 A: Yes and no. The writing, reading, and speaking sections are timed but they leave ample time for you to complete.
+The evaluation is intended to be a low-stress exercise.

 Q: I have a learning disability.
 Can I receive special accommodations?